Friends For Life Animal Rescue

 The year 2023 - a very sad year !!

-Our animal rescue is a non-profit organization that was established 2 years ago and has done great work in saving animals since then.
-Unfortunately, in 2023, the situation has become very bad, with no adoptions and no fosters, leading to an increase in the number of dogs being euthanized.
-We are now urgently calling out for new fosters and volunteers to help us save these dogs and give them a chance at a better life.
-Please join us in our mission to make a difference and save the lives of dogs in need.
+become very bad, with no adoptions and no fosters, leading to an increase in the number of dogs being euthanized.
+We urgently call out new fosters and volunteers to help us save these dogs and give them a chance at a better life.
+Please join us in our mission to make a difference and save the lives of needy dogs.

 Join us here to foster and volunteer.